a3-audio/a3-system/README.md

 Controller_Mixer/README.md

 ## A³motion (The Motion-Sampler)
 The Motion-Sampler is an osc-controller.
-It records and plays back motions made by fingertip on a touchscreen.
+It records and plays motion made by your fingertip on its touchscreen.
 We're using it to move audiosignals in a 3D-Soundsphere.
-You can hear the movement on headphones (activate corresponding pfl) and you can hear it on the main speakers - live interaction.
-Also it has samplerfunctionality like looplenghts, playmode and visual feedback, it stores up to 4 different movements per channel.
+You can hear the motion on headphones (activate corresponding pfl) and you can hear it on the main speakers - live interaction.
+Also it has samplerfunctionality like looplength, playmode, visual feedback and so on.
+It stores up to 4 different movements per channel.

 Controller_Motion/README.md